caldwell-matthew/lightintheironcage/content/posts/Ozymandias.md

 relative = false
 +++

-> All go to one place.
-All are from the dust, and to dust all return.
+> "All go to one place.
+All are from the dust, and to dust all return."
 > -- **Ecclesiastes 3:20**

-> I met a traveller from an antique land,
+> "I met a traveller from an antique land,
 > Who said—“Two vast and trunkless legs of stone
 > Stand in the desert. . . .
 Near them, on the sand,
 > Half sunk a shattered visage lies, whose frown,